kojoidrissa/sejc/notes.rst

 I don't have any real structure at the moment.
 I just know I need to record some of this stuff.

 -  Ashe Dryden's SEJ Kids book list_
+-  Tech Confs Featuring Childcare, Kids Tracks, More_ from cczona.

 Benefit vs B-Corps